Telehealth · FL

 We ship to every ZIP code in Florida, including:

-Florida GLP-1 FAQs
+Florida GLP-1 questions

 Yes.
 Florida law allows licensed providers to treat Florida residents through telehealth — including video and, in appropriate cases, asynchronous review.
 Pallas providers are Florida-licensed or registered out-of-state telehealth providers operating under Florida Board of Medicine rules.